 It’s annoying when a bit of work pops up in the evening when you’re at home, but it often can’t be helped.
 If a colleague in another time zone has a question, you need to reply so the rest of their day isn’t blocked.
 Perhaps your own personal development overlaps with work tasks and you start investigating how it could help your team.
 Or your boss calls you to go over work you didn’t get a chance to in the day.
 Or you simply work in tech and a pesky bug shows up.
 Just because you were sat on your couch doing it doesn’t mean it wasn’t valid productive work.

-Timely captures every tool you use for work – from calendar events, phone calls, emails, documents, websites and your favourite work apps – to make sure you have an accurate record of what you did.
-It even tracks GPS location data, so off-site meetings and travel for work make it to your timesheet.
+Apps like Timely capture every tool you use for work – from calendar events, emails, documents, websites and your favourite work apps – to make sure you have an accurate record of what you did.
+It can even track GPS location data, so off-site meetings and travel for work make it to your timesheet.